meta pixel

 SHARE

-uQualio© the video eLearning creation authoring software platform was lucky enough to have the opportunity to chat with Joyce Fiedler , a technology educator, and instructional technology specialist, about her experiences in the EdTech space.
+uQualio, an all-in-one video eLearning platform, was lucky enough to have the opportunity to chat with Joyce Fiedler , a technology educator, and instructional technology specialist, about her experiences in the EdTech space.
 We have an exciting interview planned for you today so let’s jump in!

 Before I was a teacher, I worked in the television production field as a graphics operator.
 I’ve been teaching for 17 years and began as a special education teacher.
 I currently teach technology literacy to 6th, 7th, & 8th grades.
 My class is one marking period out of four.
 So, every nine weeks I get a new group of students in each grade.
 The curriculum is the same each marking period, but projects change based on days off, holidays, and unexpected snow days.
 Sometimes parts of a project may not be done based on events that affect the days classes meet.